Hinesville, Georgia: History

 Hinesville was founded in 1837.
 That same year, the seat of Liberty County was transferred to Hinesville from Riceboro.
 It was incorporated as a city in 1916.
-The city is named for Charleton Hines, a state senator.
+The city is named for Charlton Hines, a state senator.

 A 2017 report by Business Insider listed Hinesville as the most boring city in Georgia, noting that there were only 25 full-service restaurants, four bars, 13 hotels, and no museums in the Hinesville metropolitan area.

 Geography

 Hinesville is located west of the center of Liberty County, on the south side of Fort Stewart, the largest U.S. Army installation by area in the eastern United States.
 The city is bordered to the east by Flemington and to the south by Allenhurst and Walthourville.
 To the southwest the city limits extend to the Long County line.

 U.S. Route 84 passes through the city, leading east 15 mi to Interstate 95 near Midway and southwest 14 mi to U.S. Route 301 at Ludowici.
 Hinesville is the second largest city on US 84 in Georgia after Valdosta.
 Savannah is 39 mi northeast of Hinesville, and Brunswick is 55 mi to the south.

 According to the United States Census Bureau, the city has an area of 47.2 km2, of which 0.2 km2, or 0.40%, are water.
 Most of Hinesville drains east via Peacock Creek to the tidal North Newport River, while the west side of the city drains north via Mill Creek, part of the Canoochee River watershed flowing east to the tidal Ogeechee River.